hackclub/some-assembly-required/README.md

 Registers are where the CPU can store small pieces of data so that it can keep interacting with them.
 For example, let’s say we need to add two numbers together.
 First, the CPU retrieves the first number it needs for the equation.
 Since the CPU can really only do one thing at a time, it needs to put this number down in order to grab the next number.
 So it stores this first number into a register for the time being.
 Next, the CPU grabs the second number in the equation.
 The CPU now has all the information it needs to add the two numbers together.
 It goes ahead and executes the adding instruction, passing that new number along, and then moves on to the next instruction it’s given.

-A nice thing about registers is that processors have a few of them, each one being available for different purposes.
-Some of them are directly accessible by you for setting values and reading values through assembly instructions, but some are used internally and can’t be directly accessed.
+Depending on the processor, you may get around 16 general purpose registers to store your data in.
+There are more registers than that, but some registers are used internally and can’t be directly accessed.

 Now you may be asking yourself - why don’t we store everything in the registers, since memory is slower?
 Well, we only have a limited amount of space in our registers.
 The actual size depends on your computers hardware, but RAM can easily hold over 15 million times the amount that registers can!
 Since computers have to process so much data, we can very quickly run out of space in our registers.
-So any data that we need to hold onto for a bit while we calculate other things, we throw into memory. **(COMMENT 🐣: should we add an explaination of why we only have a limited number of registers? would also help with stack explaination later)**
+So any data that we need to hold onto for a bit while we calculate other things, we throw into RAM.

 ## Writing Code
 There are many different assembly languages, depending on the processor you want to talk to.